GlazeDonuts/Variational-Quantum-Classifier/README.md

 ## Experiments

 The circuits were trained using two repetitions of a feature map, followed by a standard (fixed) variational circuit, in order to set a standard to compare and validate performance across different choices of feature maps.
-All the circuits were trained to classify the digits `4` and `9` from a subset of the [MNIST](http://yann.lecun.com/exdb/mnist/) Dataset.
+All the circuits were trained to classify the digits `4` and `9` from a subset of the [MNIST](http://yann.lecun.com/exdb/mnist/) Dataset (reduced to 3 dimensions using SNE).
 The data used for training the models in this repository is available [here](https://gitlab.com/GlazeDonuts/vqc-datasets/-/blob/master/datasets/dataset_4_9.csv).
 Further, 5% of data was initially segregated to use as a validation/testing dataset during the process of training.

 More than 20 feature maps were tested by coupling them with an `EfficientSU2`[2], linearly entangled, variational circuit, repeated twice.
 All the circuits were trained using 4% of the training data using the `COBYLA`[2] optimizer for 100 iterations.
 Below is table summarising the scores.